We believe this: if you want to make change, you need power.

 - Prioritise issues – Here alliances are formed with other institutions who have common self-interest in addressing one or more issues.

-Leaders from different institutions collaborate to research issues and create SMART campaign goals in common self interest, then present to Delegates Assembly in February.
-Delegates formally approve campaign goals and pledge support for actions to win campaign goals.
-Planning begins to negotiate with power holders and invite them to Accountability Assembly and commit publicly to campaign goals.
+- Craft SMART goals – Leaders from different institutions collaborate in small teams to research issues and create SMART campaign goals (over Winter), then present to Delegates Assembly (usually in February).
+There, delegates formally approve campaign goals and pledge support for actions to win campaign goals.

-Reflect on the turnout, logistics and star performances of leaders that made the action effective in achieving campaign goals and celebrate with those who shared power the achievements of the alliance.
+- Evaluate openly – After all actions, we reflect on the turnout, logistics and the performances of leaders that made the action effective in achieving campaign goals, and celebrate with those who shared power the achievements of the alliance.